spark3dp/print-manager/README.md

 ## Quick Start
 1. Install node version 0.10.35 (not the latest) found here: http://blog.nodejs.org/2014/12/23/node-v0-10-35-stable/
-   NOTE: You must be have platform C++ tools to be able to build some modules.
+   NOTE: You must have platform C++ tools to be able to build some modules.
 2. cd spark-print-mgr
 3. Add localConfig.json to the spark-print-mgr directory with the following content (it contains the location to the prep server)
 {